OocoO/DoTweenClip/README.md

 2. Copy & Paste the source folder into your project.

 ## Play a animation
-var tweener =  transform.DoAnimationClipAbsolute(DoTweenClip clip);
+var tweener = transform.DoAnimationClip(DoTweenClip clip);

-This function will do the same thing as Animation.Play("animationClipName")
+This function will do almost the same thing as Animation.Play("animationClipName")

 1. Create a DoTweenClip asset in asset menu.